HealsCodes/XIPivot/XIPivot.Ashita/resources/README.md

 ## About

-XIPivot is an addon that allows to dynamically override parts of the DAT files of your FFXI client without touching the actual files (just like Dats but with extras).
+XIPivot is an addon that allows to dynamically override parts of the DAT / sound files of your FFXI client without touching the actual files (just like Dats but with extras).

 It provides support for multiple overlay directories as well as runtime controls